Loading...

 Just those nine and 16 units will be larger.

-But what does that distance represent?
+For example, this phone screen is seven inches, but what does that distance represent?
 Not its horizontal or vertical distances.

-The length describes the diagonal of the screen, and so we can find the length and the width of a screen by using Pythagoras theorem and the 16 to nine aspect ratio.
+And so we can find the length and the width of a screen by using Pythagoras's theorem and the 16 to nine aspect ratio.

-Once we've established the width, height and diagonal lengths measured in units from a ratio, then we can build a ratio table to compare it to actual measures such as centimetres or inches.
+Once we've established the width, height, and diagonal lengths measured in units from a ratio, then we can build a ratio table to compare it to actual measures such as centimetres or inches.

 So for a 16 to nine units screen, its diagonal length can be calculated by X squared, the diagonal squared equals 16 squared plus nine squared, which solves to get 18.